omeka/omeka-s-enduser/docs/modules/collecting.md

      - Text box (multiple line)
      - Select menu (dropdown)
 	     - If you choose "Select menu," you will need to enter the options for the menu in the *Select Menu Options* field that will appear, with one option per line.
- - Required? check if this field should be required.
+ - Check the Required? box if the prompt is required.

 **User Public** collect additional information from the user which can be made public